How To Prove That Root 2 Is Irrational

 Q: Are irrational numbers used in real-world applications?

 A: Yes, irrational numbers are used in various real-world applications, including engineering, physics, computer science, and cryptography.
-Their unique properties make them valuable in modeling complex systems and designing robust algorithms.
+Their unique properties make them valuable in modeling complex systems and designing reliable algorithms.

 Q: What is the difference between irrational and transcendental numbers?